Editor’s Note: This first appeared in The Havok Journal on June 3, 2020. However, the topic discussed remains just as relevant today.

 The common theme here, to undermine the United States of America.

 Take a look at what is happening around us with the death of George Floyd.
 Yes, it was tragic and uncalled for and the investigation is moving quickly.
 I have seen, all over social media, pictures of bricks in pallets in major cities across the United States.
 The claim, to be used by protestors against police.
-According to NBC, Video of police in Boston unloading bricks from a vehicle has been viewed millions of times.
+According to NBC, a video of police in Boston unloading bricks from a vehicle has been viewed millions of times.
 The person who first posted it has since taken it down, saying she can’t be sure whether it does indeed show officers leaving the bricks at a protest site as she first suggested.
-That hasn’t stopped others repeating the claim.
-NBC News’ has now verified the footage shows the police unloading the bricks at the police station.
+That hasn’t stopped others from repeating the claim.
+NBC News has now verified the footage shows the police unloading the bricks at the police station.

-In the Now, which is run by RT, the Russian owned state television, reaches out to millennials by publishing videos that are critical to the US.
-They often play on tensions in the US.
-If you go on their Facebook page right now.
+In the Now, which is run by RT, the Russian-owned state television, reaches out to millennials by publishing videos that are critical to the US.
+They often play on tensions in the U.S. If you go on their Facebook page right now.
 You can see what they are posting.

 I provided merely a small glimpse of these regimes and their stranglehold on the U.S. using social media.
 This is not about George Floyd.
 George Floyd protestors are peaceful, they are talking to government officials.
 What we are seeing, is a faction or factions of groups that are undermining the security of the U.S. They are trying to drive fear down the population’s throats.

-So when consuming news, ask yourself if you are you sure you know what you’re reading to be true?
+So when consuming news, ask yourself if you are sure you know what you’re reading to be true?
 Could it be another Russian, Iranian or Chinese bot that is stroking the fire?
 These are issues that are not being talked about by main-stream media.
 If it is talked about, it is drowned out by the noise.